nishtha47/ETL_Project_Data/README.md

 📌 Expectation: API should return a 400 error with a message "Invalid ISBN" for incorrect ISBNs.

-3. Datavalidationsteps.java: The Datavalidationsteps.java file defines step definitions for validating patient data after merging files.
+3.	**Datavalidationsteps.java**: The Datavalidationsteps.java file defines step definitions for validating patient data after merging files.
 It ensures that the merged data adheres to specific business rules, such as uniqueness of PatientID, proper ClaimAmount values, and valid ClaimID formats.

     **Key Responsibilities of Datavalidationsteps.java**